programmercave0/programmercave-blog/_posts/2021-04-11-orDer-oF-succeSsion-CodinGame-C++-Implementation.md

 ---
 layout: post
 title: "orDer oF succeSsion - CodinGame | C++ Implementation"
-subtitle: "You have to output the order of succession to the British throne of a list of given people.
+description: "You have to output the order of succession to the British throne of a list of given people.
 The order is simple:
 From a descendant A, the next in the order is A’s first child B.
 Then, the next one is B’s first child C if any and so on.
 If C has no child, then the next one is B’s second child D.